Simulations of Precessing Jets and the Formation of X-shaped Radio Galaxies: Discussion

 \subsection{Effects of Viewing Angle}

 Within a single snapshot of a precessing jet system, its radio morphology may appear significantly different depending on the viewing angle.
 Figure \ref{fig:jpr03-angles} explicitly shows this for the P32A30 simulation.
 Each panel within this figure shows the P32A30 simulation at the same time (82 Myr), but from 12 perspectives.
 In the online version, this Figure is animated to show the evolution of this simulation in each of these 12 viewing angles simultaneously.
 At any given frame in the animation, one can see how the morphology changes with viewing angle.
 The differences are so stark that there are frames in which the radio source would very likely be classified in different ways, and lead to a misunderstanding of the physics of the source's evolution.
-For example, in the frame at $t = 82$ Myr, the first six frames (counting from left to right, top to bottom) and the ninth frame show signs of precession with curved jets.
+For example, in the frame at $t = 82$ Myr, the first six frames (counting from left to right, top to bottom) and the 9$^th$ frame show signs of precession with curved jets.
 In the 7$^{th}$ and $10^{th}$ frames, the jet appears mostly straight, with some deflection at the farthest points.
-In the 8$^{th}$ frame 11$^{th}$ frame, the jets appear to have been disrupted or sharply bent by some (perhaps external) dynamics.
-And the radio source in the 12$^{th}$ would likely be unclassifiable.
+In the 8$^{th}$ and frame 11$^{th}$ frame, the jets appear to have been disrupted or sharply bent.
+An observer might misinterpret these sharp bends as signs of some environmental dynamics acting on the jets.
+Lastly, the radio source in the 12$^{th}$ would likely be unclassifiable.
 By providing the animation of the evolution of this source from many angles, we hope that radio observers can compare these images to detected radio galaxies to help identify possible precessing sources.
 We also hope to display the full range of complex morphologies that precessing jets may take on.